urakubo/analyses_pips_camkii/README.md

 #### EditData

-The 'PlotProfiles' class converts the lammpstrj files ('CG.lammpstrj', 'PS.lammpstrj', and 'CGPS.lammpstrj' in example_data/lammpstrj) into intermediate data files ('CG_.pickle', 'PS_.pickle', and 'CGPS_.pickle'; example_data/edited).
+The 'EditData' class converts the lammpstrj files ('CG.lammpstrj', 'PS.lammpstrj', and 'CGPS.lammpstrj' in example_data/lammpstrj) into intermediate data files ('CG_.pickle', 'PS_.pickle', and 'CGPS_.pickle'; example_data/edited).
 Each pickle file has a dict variable with the following keys:

 | key | value type | description |
 | -------- | -------- | -------- |